Doberman

 inc. VAT

-Every system includes UniFi Protect cameras, UNVR recorder with local storage, MicroSD failover on each camera, and a 30-day money-back guarantee.
+Every system includes professional-grade PoE cameras, NVR recorder with local storage, MicroSD failover on each camera, and a 30-day money-back guarantee.
 2-year warranty on all equipment.

 Guarantees Verisure Does Not Offer